olastephy/PHASE-3/README.md

         Main Proxy: Shows the main proxy configuration that ZAP uses, typically set to "localhost:8080."
         Current Scans: Displays any active scans, with icons indicating their status or progress.

-Updating Add-ons

-Before you begin using ZAP, it's crucial to check for and update any add-ons.
-This guarantees that you're working with the most recent features and enhancements.
+Before you begin using zap, it is crucial to check and update any add-ons. this guaratess that you are working with the most recent features and enhaceement.